patel-atis/Stocks/README.md

 Stocks is currently seeded with the 100 most active stocks (name and ticker) according to WSJ.

-Front end now includes React and Semantic UI
+Front end now includes React components

+Pulling stock data from alphavantage api